 This is a no-brainer.
 Print, cut, laminate, and put task cards on a ring.
 Store them somewhere in your classroom for early finishers.
 I suggest front loading this task before the school year starts by utilizing parent and student volunteers.

-Another tip: If you want task cards available for the first month of school, then use the previous grade level standards to determine what skills your task cards should have.
+Another tip: If you want task cards available for the first month of school, then use the previous grade level standards to determine what skills they should have.

 2. Speed dating